 Search the best hotels in Mérida

-Mérida is the capital, and largest city, on the Yucatán Peninsula.
-Mérida is also the region's vibrant cultural heart, rich in colonial history with its graceful plazas and far reaching cuisine choices, but also beating with traditional colour in the narrow streets and bustling markets.
-And you're close to the peninsula's ancient treasures and the beaches and resorts of Quintana Roo.
-It is the kind of city with something to offer every budget.
-The best places to stay in Mérida range from friendly hostels, elegant colonial grand dames and luxurious jungle escapes with all the trimmings.
+Mérida is the capital and largest city on the Yucatán Peninsula, and is also the region's vibrant cultural heart: rich in colonial history with its graceful plazas and famed cuisine, while also bright with traditional colour in the narrow streets and bustling markets.
+Nearby is the peninsula's ancient treasures and the beaches and resorts of Quintana Roo.
+It is the kind of city with something to offer every budget and is the ideal destination for a romantic break.
+Our collection of the best places to stay in Mérida range from luxury hotels to chic boutiques.

 Mérida's Plaza Grande, the historic centre, is where you'll find a lot of the little shops and cafes, but it also hosts regular markets, concerts and performances.
-This is also where you'll find the severe, square cathedral, the Museum of Contemporary Art, the Governor's Palace and stonework reclaimed from the ancient Mayan city Mérida was built on top of.
-The downtown area is also where you'll find the hostels and inexpensive restaurants, while the more boutique offerings and elegant restaurants are in the city's north.
+This is also where you'll find the severe, square cathedral, the Museum of Contemporary Art, the Governor's Palace and stonework reclaimed from the ancient Mayan city upon which Merida was built.
+The downtown area is where you'll find the hostels and inexpensive restaurants, while the more boutique offerings and elegant restaurants are in the city's north.